Handyman Saitou in Another World: Characters

 A Demon King who was defeated by King Maderaka, down to his still-living head, and thereafter became friends with him.
 He continues adventuring, mostly in the King's interest, using an artificial body which allows him to pass as a human knight.

 Media

 Manga

 Handyman Saitou in Another World is written and illustrated by Kazutomo Ichitomo.
 The series began serialization online via Kadokawa Shoten's ComicWalker website in October 2018.
-It has been collected in thirteen volumes as of July 23, 2025.
+It has been collected in fifteen volumes as of September 18, 2026.
 At Anime NYC 2022, Yen Press announced that they licensed the manga for English publication.